emilypastewka/emilypastewka.github.io/pages/snippets/be_an_owner/content.md

 # Be an owner not a renter (or a hoarder)

 In 2015, <!--nearly all of Uber's global corporate employees convened in Las Vegas to celebrate the company hitting a 10 billion dollar revenue run rate [[0]](#0).
-In a stadium filled with mostly-hungover mostly-twenty-somethings, -->Travis Kalanick unveiled Uber's fourteen cultural values.
+In a stadium filled with mostly-hungover mostly-twenty-somethings, -->Travis Kalanick unveiled Uber's fourteen cultural values [[1]](#1).
 One of those original values was "Be an owner, not a renter."
 It meant committing to seeing a project through, to doing what it took to get it over the line.
 I connected with this statement immediately.

 When I first graduated college, I took what I thought was my dream job, consulting on environmental and energy projects.
 I left within six months for a startup and never looked back.
 I didn't want to give people advice on how to do something, I wanted to build things myself.
 I wanted to leave inky fingerprints, not a wafting scent in the air [[2]](#2).